Skip to main content

 }

-- Encrypt in the browser - raw card data should be encrypted on the client side (in JavaScript) before reaching your server
+1. Encrypt in the browser - raw card data should be encrypted on the client side (in JavaScript) before it reaches your server

-- Never log card data - do not store card numbers, CVVs, or expiry dates in logs
+2. Never log card data - do not write card numbers, CVVs, or expiry dates to logs

-- HTTPS mandatory - your entire site must be served over HTTPS
+3. HTTPS is mandatory - your entire site must be available over HTTPS

-Failure to comply with security requirements may result in loss of PCI DSS certification and legal liability for payment card data breaches.
+Failure to follow these security rules may result in loss of PCI DSS certification and legal liability for payment card data breaches.